GDGVIT/Portfolio/README.md

 ## Instructions to add your portfolio
 1. Open README.md and add your name and portfolio link in the alphabetical order.
+2. Create an account on [imgbb.com](https://imgbb.com/) and generate a link for your preview image (you can use any other hosting for the image too).
-2. Open [users.json](./users.json) and add your name and portfolio link at the bottom.
+3. Open [users.json](./users.json) and add your name, portfolio link and preview image link at the bottom.

 ---